Facilities and Equipment

 Our affiliated facilities also utilize two additional scanners (GE Lightspeed 8 and 16), and we will soon be installing a third 64-detector VCT.
 These multidetector and volume CTs allow optimal scanning conditions for cardiac imaging, virtual colonoscopy, and CTAs.

-Our department utilizes approximately 20 ultrasound machines, including the newest 3D and 4D ultrasound technology.
-The predominant workforce of the department is currently composed of Philips HDI 5000 and iU22 scanners.
+Our department utilizes approximately 30 ultrasound machines, including the newest 3D and 4D ultrasound technology, and elastography.
+The predominant workforce of the department is currently composed of Philips iU22 and Epic scanners.

 MR (Magnetic Resonance)